AdobeDocs/cc-libraries-api/src/pages/integrate/guides/getting-data/index.md

 In your browser, if you navigate to `localhost:3000`, you'll see the default home page created by `express-generator`.
 (We won't be working with UI in this tutorial, but the accompanying sample repo makes very basic use of the API responses in the browser.)

-### 2. Get metadata about your user's CC Libraries
+### 2. Get metadata about your user's Libraries

-We'll get started with the CC Libraries API by getting a top-level view of the libraries that the user has stored.
+We'll get started with the Libraries API by getting a top-level view of the libraries that the user has stored.

 **Creating the route**